open-policy-agent/contrib/kong_api_authz/README.md

 `config.server.port` | _8181_ | The port on wich OPA is listening
 `config.server.connection.timeout` | _60_ | For the connection with the OPA server: the maximal idle timeout (ms) `config.server.connection.pool` | _10_ | For the connection with the OPA server: the maximum number of connections in the pool
+`config.document.include_headers` | | Names of request headers to include in the document that is sent to OPA (in the document, all header names will be lower case).
 `config.policy.base_path` | _v1/data_ | The OPA DATA API base path
 **`config.policy.decision`** | | The path to the OPA rule to evaluate